h4ck3r0/SkinSight/README.md

 ﻿# SkinSight

 SkinSight is a modern healthcare management platform that connects patients, doctors, and hospitals.
-It enables patients to find nearby hospitals, book appointments, join real-time queues, and manage their healthcare journey efficiently.
+It enables patients to find nearby hospitals, book appointments, join real-time queues, and manage their healthcare journey efficiently

 ## Features